averypaulsand/utility-scripts/README.md

 # utility-scripts
-Simple bash and python scripts for improving my digital life
+Simple bash and python scripts for improving digital life